- 98.8KShares

 What sort of goals do young people today set?

-Are people becoming more pessimistic about their life goals?
+Are people becoming more pessimistic about their life goals in your country?

 Real IELTS Speaking